CISM Challenge Exercise

 If you are completing this exercise outside of the tutorial, change job queue and account number.
 For instance:

-./xmlchange JOB_QUEUE=regular,PROJECT=UESM0011
+./xmlchange JOB_QUEUE=main,PROJECT=UESM0013

-Modify the environment variables:
+Modify the case XML variables:

 ./xmlchange DLND_CPLHIST_DIR=/glade/u/home/gunterl/workshops/CESM-Tutorial/data/cpl_SSP585